 - To provide an estimate of the funds available to pay for debt

-Unfortunately, it has also been used by companies experiencing net losses, so that they can point toward a different performance figure that shows a positive gain.
+Unfortunately, it has also been used by companies experiencing net losses, so that they can point toward a different performance figure that shows a positive gain, which can mislead investors.

 The EBITDA measure is only an approximation of company cash flow, since it incorporates revenue and expense accruals that do not reflect actual cash flows, and does not factor in any fixed asset expenditures.
 For a more precise view of cash flow, you should instead use the statement of cash flows, which defines the sources and uses of funds in some detail.